Integrate Fortinet FortiGate with Red Canary

 5. Select a display category.

-6. From the Ingest Format/Method dropdown, select Fortinet Fortigate via Syslog.
+6. From the Ingest Format/Method dropdown, select Fortinet FortiGate via Syslog.

 7. Click Save Configuration.